-The Supreme Court and County Court (the Courts) are pleased to announce that, as the public health situation is improving, allowing the resumption of more activity within the community, a limited number of Melbourne-based criminal jury trials are planned to resume in a measured way from 16 November 2020.
+The Supreme Court and County Court are pleased to announce that a limited number of Melbourne-based criminal jury trials are planned to resume in a measured way from 16 November 2020.

 Statement from the Chief Justice of the Supreme Court and Chief Judge of the County Court

-The Courts had previously planned to resume trials on 20 July, but postponed that date in light of deteriorating public health conditions.
+The Supreme Court and County Court (the Courts) had previously planned to resume trials on 20 July, but postponed that date in light of deteriorating public health conditions.
 The Courts will continue to monitor developments between now and 16 November and adjust the timeframe if that becomes necessary.

 The Courts have undertaken extensive work to prepare for the safe resumption of jury trials.
 The Courts have consulted with health professionals, the legal profession and others involved with criminal trials.
 That planning has been informed by the resumption of jury trials in other States and other countries, but is based on the situation in Victoria.